radareorg/radare2-book/analysis/code_analysis.md

 There are 4 important program wide half-automated analysis commands:
  - `aab` - perform basic-block analysis ("Nucleus" algorithm)
- - `aac` - analyse function calls from one (selected or current function)
+ - `aac` - analyze function calls from one (selected or current function)
- - `aaf` - analyse all function calls
+ - `aaf` - analyze all function calls
- - `aar` - analyse data references
+ - `aar` - analyze data references
- - `aad` - analyse pointers to pointers references
+ - `aad` - analyze pointers to pointers references

 Those are only generic semi-automated reference searching algorithms.
 Radare2 provides a wide choice of manual references' creation of any kind.
-For this fine grained control you can use `ax` commands.
+For this fine-grained control you can use `ax` commands.
 ```
 |Usage: ax[?d-l*] # see also 'afx?'